shoestringinc/microgradr/README.md

 plot_to_file(&xs, &ys, "plot.png");
 ```

 Open the files in any rendering app.
-We use `Preview` on OSX. `Preview` automatically re-renders as the graph changes.
+We use `Preview` on `osx`. `Preview` automatically re-renders as the graph changes.

 ### Graph Visualization